nanomq/nanomq/docs/en_US/bridges/tcp-bridge.md

 	# # nodelay: equals to `nodelay` from POSIX standard
 	#	     but also serves as the switch of a fail interface binding action
-	#	     `true` keeps retrying. `false` ignore fales, skip this time.
+	#	     `true` keeps retrying. `false` ignores failed binding, skip this time.
 		nodelay = false
 	}
 }
 ```

 The `no_delay` option defines the behaviour of binding failure.
-Remeber to set to `true` if there is strict rules on interface binding, so that it will not fall back to default routes of system.
+Remember to set to `true` if there is strict rules on interface binding, so that it will not fall back to the default routes of the system.
 :::

 ::: tab Upwards bridging message cache

-Poor networking condition is common in real production scenario, which cause message retransmision and traffic congestion, eventually message lost and disconnection.
-Tunning of bridging cache config allows user to control the behaviour of bridging channel in different perspectives such as caching limits and abort timeout.
+Poor networking conditions are common in real production scenarios, which cause message retransmision and traffic congestion, eventually leading to message loss and disconnection.
+Tuning of bridging cache config allows the user to control the behaviour of the bridging channel in different perspectives, such as caching limits and abort timeout.

 ```
 bridges.mqtt.emqx1 {
   ......
   keepalive = 30s           # Taking 30s keepalive as context
-  max_send_queue_len = 512  # Give inflight window enought space for caching msg
+  max_send_queue_len = 512  # Give inflight window enough space for caching msg
   resend_interval = 5000    # Resend interval (ms), it will retry QoS every 5s
                             # if there is no other action blocking.
                             # retry time shall be at least 1/2 or 1/4 of keepalive
   resend_wait = 3000  # resend_wait is the waiting time for resending the messages
                       # after it is publiushed.
 Please set it longer than
-                      # keepalive if you dont want duplicated QoS msg.
+                      # keepalive if you don't want duplicated QoS msg.
   cancel_timeout  = 10000 	# set a max timeout time before canceling the ack
                             # action.
 Basically, this is also the time window you # spare to each QoS msg.
                             # (cancel_timeout - resend_wait) / resend_wait > 1 : retry at least once.